LyesHADJAR/AI_Spring_23-24_Project/README.md

-# AI_Spring_23-24_Project : Agricultural land production planning
+# Agriculture Problem Solver

 ## Overview
-This is an implementation of many search algorithms that were delt with during the course of Introducton to AI - Spring 2023/24
+This project is an application of various search algorithms to solve an agriculture problem.
+The primary focus is to optimize the organization of agricultural production in Algeria.

-## Project Aim :
+## Objective
-Organise the agricultural production in Algeria so as to optimize various objectives.
+The aim is to optimize various aspects of agricultural production, including:

+1. Minimizing consumer prices
+2. Maximizing production output
+3. Achieving self-sufficiency in product production

+These objectives require careful consideration and definition.
+For instance, the lowest price for the consumer needs a meaningful definition, and the focus of maximizing production could be on specific or strategic products.

-## Instructions :
+## Methodology
-a.
-Find out what each city/Wilaya is good at, what is its yearly production, size of the land used for agriculture and what it grows, productivity, etc.
+The project involves:

+- Analyzing the agricultural capabilities of each city/Wilaya, including its yearly production, land usage for agriculture, crop types, and productivity.
-b.
-What is the country’s consumption of main products: wheat, corn, dates, potatoes, tomatoes, green pepper, aubergines ...
+- Understanding the country's consumption patterns for main products such as wheat, corn, dates, potatoes, tomatoes, green pepper, aubergines, etc.

-c.
-Changes in product prices according to the seasons

-d.
-Suppose we ultimately want to:

-  i.
-Have the lowest prices for the consumer (what does lowest price mean?
-Think about a
-    meaningful definition)

-  ii.
-Have the highest production (in some products?
-Some strategic products?
-Etc.?)

-  iii.
-Self-sufficiency in the production of products (all? some products?
-Some strategic
-    products?
-Etc.?)

-  e.
-Define an appropriate objective function whenever needed.

-  f.
-Apply different search strategies: 2 uninformed, A* or IDA* and Hill Climbing (any of its
-    versions),
-  i.
-Do comparative analyses and suggest the best assignment of agricultural production in the
-    country.
-The comparative analyses should be about the search for the solution and also about the cost in terms of time and space requirements.
+- Observing the seasonal changes in product prices.

+The project applies different search strategies, including two uninformed strategies, A* or IDA*, and Hill Climbing.
+The goal is to find the best assignment of agricultural production in the country.
+Comparative analyses are performed to evaluate the search strategies in terms of solution quality, time, and space requirements.

-  g.
-Tackle the same problem as a constraint-satisfaction problem using any of the techniques to be
+The problem is also approached as a constraint-satisfaction problem using techniques discussed in the course.
+The results from both approaches are then compared.
-    seen in class.

-  h.
-Compare the results obtained in the previous two questions.
+## Files

+### AgricultureProblem.py
+This file contains the `AgricultureProblem` class which defines the problem to be solved.
+It includes methods for defining the initial state, goal state, and possible actions.

+### City.py
+This file contains the `City` class which represents a city in the problem.
+Each city has a name, a list of products it can produce, and a list of neighboring cities.

+### Country.py
+This file contains the `Country` class which represents the entire country.
+It includes a list of all cities and methods for adding cities and finding a city by name.

+### DataLoader.py
+This file contains the `DataLoader` class which is responsible for loading data from CSV files.
+It includes methods for loading city data and product data.

+### GraphSearch.py
+This file contains the `GraphSearch` class which implements various search algorithms including IDA_Star, IDS, steepest, and UCS.

+### main.py
+This is the main entry point of the application.
+It creates an instance of the `App` class from `ProblemGUI.py` and starts the GUI.

+### Node.py
+This file contains the `Node` class which represents a node in a search algorithm.
+Each node has a state, a parent node, an action that led to it, a cost, a priority, and a depth.

+### ProblemGUI.py
+This file contains the `App` class which is a subclass of `tk.Tk`.
+This class creates and manages the GUI for the application.

+### Product.py
+This file contains the `Product` class which represents a product that can be produced by a city.
+Each product has a name, a production value, a strategic value, a removable value, a productivity value, and a list of seasons it can be produced in.

+### DataStructures.py
+This file contains the `PriorityQueue`, `stack`, and `queue` classes which are used in the search algorithms.

+## Instructions for Use
+To run the project, execute the `main()` function in the `main.py` file.
+The GUI will appear.
+Use the "Upload Wilaya CSV" and "Upload Product CSV" buttons to upload the necessary data.
+Select a search method from the dropdown menu and click "Search".
+The results will be displayed in the text field.
+You can save the results to a CSV file by clicking "Save to CSV".

+## Data
+The project uses data loaded from the `DataLoader` class.
+The data includes information about cities, consumption, and prices.

+## Dependencies
+The project requires the following Python libraries: `copy`, `time`, `tabulate`, and `markdown`.